-Summary of Background Research and Anticipated Finds
+Summary of Background Research, Anticipated Finds, and Research Questions

 Background research revealed that the original name for Kaunakakai was Kaunakahakai.
-As the setting for a number of different mo'olelo, the area was an important place in traditional Hawaiian times.
+As the setting for a number of different moʻolelo, the area was an important place in traditional Hawaiian times.
 During this early period, the coastal zone was used as a canoe landing and also supported a small population, while upland areas were used for agriculture and were settled later.
-Two heiau, Kamalae and Mahinahina were known for the area, with Mahinahina Heiau located very close to the project area.
+Two heiau, Kamalae and Mahinahina were known for the area, with Mahinahina Heiau located close to the project area.